musictheory/NilScript/README.md

-no-unreachable-code       | Boolean  | Disallow unreachable code (inverse of `tsc --allowUnreachableCode`) strict-functions          | Boolean  | Enforce TypeScript-style functions strict-object-literals    | Boolean  | Enforce TypeScript object literals warn-debugger             | Boolean  | Warn about use of 'debugger' statement warn-empty-array-element  | Boolean  | Warn about empty array element warn-global-no-type       | Boolean  | Warn about missing type annotations on @globals warn-this-in-methods      | Boolean  | Warn about usage of 'this' in NilScript methods warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-NilScript methods
+no-unreachable-code       | Boolean  | Disallow unreachable code (inverse of `tsc --allowUnreachableCode`) strict-functions          | Boolean  | Enforce TypeScript-style functions strict-object-literals    | Boolean  | Enforce TypeScript object literals warn-global-no-type       | Boolean  | Warn about missing type annotations on @globals warn-this-in-methods      | Boolean  | Warn about usage of 'this' in NilScript methods warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-NilScript methods